 So one of the main challenges, when implementing a search logic, is to get the point about the meaning of the entered terms.
 This is in general a very hard topic, often involving complicated stuff (e.g. machine learning), but sometimes things move on an easier side, especially when concepts, we want to detect, follow a common and regular pattern: like a quantity.

-The main idea behind the quantity detection plugin we developed at Sease is the following: starting from the user entered query, first it detects the quantities (i.e. the amounts and the corresponding units); then, these information will be isolated from the main query and they will be used for boosting up all products relevant to those quantities.
+The main idea behind the quantity detection plugin we developed at Sease is the following: starting from the user entered query, first, it detects the quantities (i.e. the amounts and the corresponding units); then, this information will be isolated from the main query and they will be used for boosting up all products relevant to those quantities.
 Relevancy here can be meant in different ways:

 - exact match: all bottles with a capacity of 25cl

 - range match: all bottles with a capacity between 50cl and 75cl.